ptrefall/fluid-hierarchical-task-network/README.md

     }
 }
 ```
+You might notice that we had to override the debug properties.
+We set the collections to null and the boolean flags to false for now.
+We will cover debugging later in this document.

 Out of convenience we extend our context with some specialized world state manipulation methods now that we have defined our world state.
 ```C#
 public class MyContext : BaseContext